-You can install the Perceptive Content Language Pack release at any time, either during initial installation of version 7.0 or during an upgrade.
+You can install the Perceptive Content Language Pack either during initial installation of version 7.2 or during an upgrade.
 You can also update your current version of Perceptive Content to the correlating Language Pack at any time using the same steps used to update to a patch release.
 For more information, refer to the Update Readme for this version.
-In addition, you can contact Database Services for upgrade services by emailing Managed Services at mailto:services@perceptivesoftware.com.
+In addition, you can contact Database Services for upgrade services by emailing Managed Services at services@perceptivesoftware.com.